 - First offense: Saturday detention.
 Parents notified. - Second offense: Two Saturday detentions.
-Parents notified. - Third offense or subsequent: Car will be towed at student's expense.
-For repeated violations of the policy, students may also be assigned additional disciplinary measures.
+Parents notified. - Third offense or subsequent: For repeated violations of the policy, students may also be assigned additional disciplinary measures.

 BEHAVIOR AT ATHLETIC EVENTS

 When attending an interscholastic athletic event, Mansfield High School students are to exhibit behavior consistent with the expectations stated in this handbook.
 This applies to all interscholastic events at home or away locations involving Mansfield High School.
 The emphasis shall be on the positive support of a Mansfield team, not negatively commenting, gesturing, etc. at the officials, opponents(s) or spectators.
 Any student who does not exhibit appropriate behavior will be asked to leave (without refund).
 Depending on the type and or number of the incident, the student could be excluded from attending future school events and or receive other school consequences.